hl7au/au-fhir-pd/pages/_includes/au-pd-practitionerrole-search.md

 *Support* Mandatory to support search by Practitioner family and or given name.

 *Implementation Notes:*  [(how to search by string)]

 * Search based on text name.
-* Can _include details of managing organisation and endpoints by adding `&_include=PractitionerRole:organization&_include=PractitionerRole:endpoint`
+* Can _include details of managing organisation, endpoints and location by adding `&_include=PractitionerRole:organization&_include=PractitionerRole:endpoint&_include=PractitionerRole:location`

 -----------
 **Search: Provider Specialty**